Everything, filed.

 What's in use, what it costs, who actually uses it, and what to cut first.

-When spreadsheets stop working→
+When spreadsheets stop workingSign up to read →

 The specific signals that say you've outgrown your sheet — and what to move first.